 China and Vietnam are important suppliers of timber products to many countries, including Japan.
 Both countries are timber-processing and timber-trading countries, importing timber from tropical countries to manufacture products.
 Household tree growers are the main actors in the supply of domestic planted timber materials, and there are a large number of small-medium-sized processors.
 These features make the supply chains more complex and layered, making it challenging for importers to conduct their due diligence and identify the legal origin of timber products.

 This ITTO project conducted a survey to support importers’ due diligence to ensure the legal provenance of their timber and their commitment to contributing to sustainable forest management.
-The webinar will present the results of surveys in China and Vietnam as follows:
+The webinar presented the results of surveys in China and Vietnam as follows:

-The China webinar will explore the revised Forest Law, focusing on how it addresses illegally sourced timber, and it will discuss the results of a questionnaire survey of Chinese timber-related businesses on measures to ensure the legality of their timber products.
+The webinar explored the revised Forest Law in China, focusing on how it addressed illegally sourced timber, and it discussed the results of a questionnaire survey of Chinese timber-related businesses on measures to ensure the legality of their timber products.

-The webinar discusses the risk species in timber products exported from Vietnam to Japan based on the risk criteria set by Vietnamese law.
-It will also share the measures taken by Vietnamese operators that may help with the due diligence of timber products made by planted tree species.
+The webinar discussed the risk species in timber products exported from Vietnam to Japan based on the risk criteria set by Vietnamese law.
+It also shared the measures taken by Vietnamese operators that may help with the due diligence of timber products made by planted tree species.

 IGES Biodiversity & Forests Area